Skip to Content

 After you’ve completed your TESOL course and you’ve been placed with a local school, you can expect to earn between $700-$1,200 US a month on either a six-month or year-long contract.

-This combined with the low cost of living makes teaching English in Myanmar a great opportunity, especially if you’re wanting to explore Asia after your placement is over.
+This combined with the low cost of living makes teaching English in Myanmar a great opportunity, especially if you want to explore Asia after your placement is over.

 9. ITTT in Mexico